This post contains affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 - You can also use inserts that contain activated charcoal such as Odor Eaters because it is proven to absorb odor.

-- In cleaning shoes, you may apply rubbing alcohol to the inside of it because there might be bacteria contributing to the bad smell.
+- In cleaning shoes, you may apply alcohol to the inside of them because there might be bacteria contributing to the bad smell.
 Do not use this process always, maybe once a week because it may dry out the materials present in the shoe.